surniaulula/wpsso/readme.txt

 WC Tested Up To: 3.4.2
 Stable Tag: 4.5.1

-Easy, complete, accurate, and automatic - provide information about your business and content for social sharing and search engines.
+Easy, complete, accurate, and automatic - provide information about your business and content to social sites and search engines.

 == Description ==